Academic publications & grants

-Ganesh MI (Forthcoming 2024) The criminal gaze and surveyed thought.
-Entry in the Bloomsbury Encyclopedia of Visual Culture.
+Ganesh, M. I. (Forthcoming 2027) The criminal gaze and surveyed thought.
+The Bloomsbury Encyclopedia of Visual Culture.
+Vol III Digitisations, Transformations, and Futures (Victoria Szabo Ed)

 Ganesh, MI and Nyrup, R (2022) Cultural work in ‘AI Ethics and Society’ pedagogy: Some early reflections (link to PDF of paper) At the AI Cultures workshop, Neurips 2022.